-Net OPEB Liability: The liability of employers and Non-Employer Contributing Entities to plan members for benefits provided through a defined benefit OPEB plan that is administered through a trust that meets the criteria in paragraph 4 of GASB No. 75.
+Net OPEB Liability: The liability of employers and non-employer contributing entities to plan members for benefits provided through a defined benefit OPEB plan that is administered through a trust that meets the criteria in paragraph 3 of GASB No. 74.
 The Net OPEB Liability is equal to the Total OPEB Liability reduced by the Fiduciary Net Position.
 (Also known as the Unfunded Actuarial Accrued Liability.)

-Non-Employer Contributing Entities: For arrangements in which OPEB is provided through an OPEB plan (like the GBP) that meets the criteria in paragraph 4 of GASB No. 75, entities that make contributions, including amounts for OPEB as the benefits come due, to an OPEB plan that is used to provide OPEB to the employees of other entities.
-For purposes of GASB No. 75, plan members are not considered Non-Employer Contributing Entities.
+Non-Employer Contributing Entities: For arrangements in which OPEB is provided through an OPEB plan that is administered through a trust that meets the criteria in paragraph 3 of GASB No. 74, entities that make contributions, including amounts for OPEB as the benefits come due, to an OPEB plan that is used to provide OPEB to the employees of other entities.
+For arrangements in which OPEB is provided through an OPEB plan that is not administered through a trust that meets the criteria in paragraph 3 of GASB No. 74, entities that make benefit payments as OPEB comes due for employees of other entities, whether directly or through the use of the entity's assets held by others for the purpose of providing OPEB.
+For purposes of GASB No. 74, plan members are not considered non-employer contributing entities.
+For example, the State of Texas is a non-employer contributing entities.
+For example, the State of Texas is a non-employer contributing entities.